Alaska Patrol

-Alaska Patrol is a 1949 American action film directed by Jack Bernhard and written by Arthur Hoerl.
+Alaska Patrol is a 1949 American spy action film directed by Jack Bernhard and written by Arthur Hoerl.
 The film stars Richard Travis, Helen Westcott, Emory Parnell, Richard Fraser, James Griffith and Ralf Harolde.
 The film was released on March 10, 1949, by Film Classics.

 Plot

+Foreign agent Paul Rattick is caught stealing secret U.S. Navy documents and killed when trying to escape.
+Naval Intelligence officer Captain Wright and Operative Dale are tasked with finding who is behind the spy network that employed Rattick.
+They are joined by Agent Tom Norman, who is Rattick's spitting image.